paulskrzypczyk/qm-lecturenotes-new/10-QM-in-3D.md

 ````
 which should be compared to [](#e-norm-wavefunction).
 The **interpretation** of this equation is in fact identical to the interpretation we gave to [](#e-norm-wavefunction).
 However, to arrive at this, we first need to introduce **operators** corresponding to the **coordinates** of the particle.

-Finally, using the 3D Dirac delta function, as an exercise you will show that we have the direct analogue of [](#e-x-scalar) in 3D, namely
+Finally, using the 3D Dirac delta function, as an [exercise](#ex-scalar-wf-3D) you will show that we have the direct analogue of [](#e-x-scalar) in 3D, namely
 ````{card}
 ```{math}
+:label: e-scalar-prod-wf-3D
 \inner{\rvec}{\psi} = \psi(\rvec),
 ```
 ````